-BHST352 2 units

-ARCHAEOLOGY OF THE NEW
+BHST252 ARCHAEOLOGY OF THE NEW

-TESTAMENT (S: even years)

-An investigation of the major archaeological finds and primary sources relevant for understanding A brief the New Testament. introduction to archaeological methods will provide the necessary foundation for evaluation of evidence publications. in (Prerequisites: Biblical Interpretation, Literature of the Old Testament, New Testament Surveys I, II, Western Civilization)
+TESTAMENT (S: even years) An investigation of the major archaeological finds and primary sources relevant for understanding A brief the New Testament. introduction to archaeological methods will provide the necessary foundation for evaluation of evidence presented publications. in (Prerequisite: BIBL 102 or 103)

-BHST451 2 units

-ARCHAEOLOGY OF THE OLD

-TESTAMENT (F: even years)
+BHST251 2 units ARCHAEOLOGY OF THE OLD TESTAMENT (F: even years)

 An investigation of the major archaeological finds and primary sources relevant for understanding the Old Testament.
-An introduction to archaeological methods will provide the necessary foundation for evaluation of evidence presented in publications.
-(Prerequisites: Literature of the Old Testament, Western Civilization)
+An introduction to archaeological methods will provide necessary foundation the for evaluation of evidence presented in publications.
+(Prerequisite: BIBL101)

-BIBL101 4 units Christian Foundations I (F)
+4 units BIBL101 CHRISTIAN FOUNDATIONS I (F)

-Establishes the foundational strands, evident throughout Scripture, of God's revelation of His character and plans and of His view of human nature.
-This introduction to the literature of the Old Testament and the history of the Jewish people through the post-Exilic period will emphasize the relevance of the revelation for today.
+Establishes the foundational strands, evident throughout Scripture, of God's revelation of His character and plans and of His view of human This introduction to the nature literature of the Old Testament and the history of the Jewish people through the post-Exilic period will emphasize the relevance of the revelation for today.

-BIBL102 3 units Christian Foundations II (S)

-A study of the Four Gospels and Jesus' proclamation of the Kingdom of God in its historical, first century context.
+BIBL102 3 units CHRISTIAN FOUNDATIONS II (S) A study of the Four Gospels and Jesus' proclamation of the Kingdom of God in its historical, first century context.
 The course will open up an understanding of the person of Jesus, his teaching and ministry, including his final days, death and resurrection.
-(Prerequisite: Christian Foundations I)
+(Prerequisite: BIBL101)

-BIBL103 3 units CHRISTIAN FOUNDATIONS III (F) A survey of the New Testament from Acts through Revelation.
-The course surveys the historical background,
+BIBL103 3 units CHRISTIAN FOUNDATIONS III (F)

+A survey of the New Testament from Acts through Revelation.
-Acts through Revelation.
 The course surveys the historical background, content and theology of each book, and integrates the background and message of each book with the rest of the New Testament.
-(Prerequisites: Christian Foundations I, II)